Reprompting: Automated Chain-of-Thought Prompt Inference Through Gibbs Sampling: Abstract

 \section{Abstract}

-We introduce Reprompting, an iterative sampling algorithm that searches for the Chain-of-Thought (CoT) recipes for a given task without human intervention.
-Through Gibbs sampling, we infer CoT recipes that work consistently well for a set of training samples.
-Our method iteratively samples new recipes using previously sampled solutions as parent prompts to solve other training problems.
-On five Big-Bench Hard tasks that require multi-step reasoning, Reprompting achieves consistently better performance than the zero-shot, few-shot, and human-written CoT baselines.
-Reprompting can also facilitate transfer of knowledge from a stronger model to a weaker model leading to substantially improved performance of the weaker model.
-Overall, Reprompting brings up to +17 point improvements over the previous state-of-the-art method that uses human-written CoT prompts.\footnote{The code is available at \url{https://github.com/weijia-xu/Reprompting}.}
+We introduce Reprompting, an iterative sampling algorithm that automatically learns the Chain-of-Thought (CoT) recipes for a given task without human intervention.
+Through Gibbs sampling, Reprompting infers the CoT recipes that work consistently well for a set of training samples by iteratively sampling new recipes using previously sampled recipes as parent prompts to solve other training problems.
+We conduct extensive experiments on~20 challenging reasoning tasks.
+Results show that Reprompting outperforms human-written CoT prompts substantially by~+9.4 points on average.
+It also achieves consistently better performance than the state-of-the-art prompt optimization and decoding algorithms.